ceumicrodata/handbook/onboarding/setup.md

 ## Bead

-For user install, the directories do not exist by default and they are only added to the `PATH` if exist.
+0. (windows only:) Install Git Bash

-1. install python if not already installed.
+1. Install python if not already installed.

-   Latest release depends on Python 3.8.5.
+   Latest release depends on Python 3.8.5., python 3 only (requires at least 3.6, may not even run on 3.6).
+   You can check the version of your Python from the terminal with `pyton -V`.

-2. download latest version from [https://github.com/e3krisztian/bead/releases/tag/v0.8.1](https://github.com/e3krisztian/bead/releases/tag/v0.8.1)
+2. Download latest version from [https://github.com/e3krisztian/bead/releases/tag/v0.8.1](https://github.com/e3krisztian/bead/releases/tag/v0.8.1)

-   you will need only the platform specific binary:
+   you will need only the platform specific binary: `bead`

-   * `bead` for linux & mac
-   * `bead.cmd` for windows

-3. put the downloaded file in a location, that is on the PATH
+3. Put the downloaded file in a location, that is on the PATH

-   for Linux known good locations are:

    * `$HOME/bin`  \(single-user, laptop, desktop, traditional location\)
    * `$HOME/.local/bin` \(single-user, laptop, desktop, new XDG standard?\)
    * `/usr/local/bin` \(system, servers, multi-user\)

-   for windows the python/scripts directory is a good candidate.

 4. \(linux and mac only\): make the file executable

-E.g. the following commands would install version v0.8.1 \(latest release at the time of writing\) on linux:
+E.g. the following commands would install version v0.8.1 \(latest release at the time of writing\) on linux and mac:

 ```text
 # ensure user bin directory existst (for user specific scripts)